 What are my rights in dependent/neglect or abuse cases?

-You may wish to visit the web site of the Administrative Office of the Courts to download their brochure in Adobe format titled Your Rights In Juvenile Court for information on this matter.
+You may wish to visit the website of the Administrative Office of the Courts to download their brochure entitled Your Rights In Juvenile Court for information on this matter.

 As the parent/guardian of a child involved in a child abuse/neglect case, what do I need to know?

-You may wish to vist the web site of the Administrative Office of the Courts to download their brochure in Adobe format titled The Tennessee Handbook for Parents and Guardians in Child Abuse & Neglect Cases for more information on this matter.
+You may wish to visit the web site of the Administrative Office of the Courts to download their brochure entitled The Tennessee Handbook for Parents and Guardians in Child Abuse & Neglect Cases for more information on this matter.

 I have been asked to take in a child to whom I am related.
 Can you give me more information on this?

-You may wish to visit the web site of the Administrative Office of the Courts to download their brochure in Adobe format for family caregivers for more information on this matter.
+You may wish to visit the web site of the Administrative Office of the Courts to download their brochure for family caregivers for more information on this matter.

 How do I contact the officer or law enforcement agency that issued charges against me?